 Earth Day is every April 22nd in the United States in honor of Senator Nelson’s environmental teach-in first held on that day.
 The focus this year is on spreading awareness about the impact of plastics.
 Other initiatives include planting trees, Athletes For The Earth, and local trash cleanups (this one’s in the D.C. area).

 What You Can Do for Arbor Day vs. Earth Day

 While Arbor Day is thought to be just a day to plant trees, it is really about environmental stewardship and leaving a better Earth for future generations than the one we currently have.
 You can do something as simple as learning your state tree, or if you’re feeling ambitious, you can share a picnic with friends and bake a dish using spices and other ingredients produced entirely by trees.

 Earth Day has become known for widespread, impassioned calls to action.
 But even if you’re not the call-your-senator-and-join-a-protest-at-the-capitol type, there are lots of simple ways for you to make a difference.
-Walking to school or work instead of driving or riding a bus is a great way to get some fresh air and cut down on air pollution.
+Walking to school or work is healthy and cuts down on air pollution.
 Recycling, using your own grocery bags, and carrying a reusable water bottle or coffee cup are all good practices that help to cut down on waste and pollution.
 And, just like for Arbor Day, you can plant a tree or two.